ARL-UTEP-OC/ecel/README.md

 Run `./ecel_gui` to execute ECEL.
 This will invoke the main GUI and a clickable status icon will appear in the task bar.

 ## Windows Excecution
 Run `ecel_gui.bat` to execute ECEL.
 This will invoke the main GUI.
 Currently, the status icon is not functional for windows.
 Before the first invocation, run the install.bat script to ensure nmap/tshark are added to the %path% variable.
+On system start up, not all of ECEL's plugins may be functional, since the install script is what actually adds them to %path%.
+It is recommended that you run the install script before your first invocation of ECEL.

 ## Plugins